|Each baccalaureate degree has a major (core program requirements). The number of courses required for each major varies.

 Year One, Semester 3 [Spring], May - June

-Not required to take courses.
-To ease fall and winter workload, Interior Design students could complete General Education and/or the elective requirement in this term subject to course availability.
+- Not required to take courses.
+To ease fall and winter workload, Interior Design students could complete General Education and/or the elective requirement in Spring semesters subject to course availability.

 General Education courses

 A great education doesn’t just make you an expert in one area - it gives you a well-rounded knowledge base in a variety of areas.
-That is why all of Mount Royal’s baccalaureate degree and diploma programs will include General Education , a collection of courses in a range of subjects that will complement studies in your chosen field.
+That is why all of Mount Royal’s baccalaureate degree and diploma programs will include General Education, a collection of courses in a range of subjects that will complement studies in your chosen field.
+Use the General Education list of approved courses to find eligible courses for each tier and cluster.

 As you start your studies, you take a total of four GNED foundation courses.
 Choose one from each cluster.